 MAP Audit

-Paste a real AI conversation and run the full MAP audit: transcript normalization, integrity precheck, governance, effects, identity/framing, routing, and a compact scorecard.
+Paste a real AI conversation and run the full MAP audit: integrity precheck, governance, effects, pattern/profile, identity/out-harm, and scorecard synthesis.

-Best for: user-facing audit reports.Outputs: severity cards, full report, plain-language explanation, red-team scorecard.
+Best for: user-facing audit reports.Outputs: severity cards, full report, and red-team scorecard.

 Live gated chat testing